MileHacker Logo

 Daily Cost Estimates USD Equivalent

 Gujrat offers varied pricing.
 Street food is very affordable.
-B&bs are inexpensive, while mid-range hotels provide good value.
+B&bs are inexpensive, while mid-range lodgings give good value.
 Luxury options are limited.

-Utilize local transport like rickshaws, negotiate fares, and eat at local dhabas for significant savings.
+Utilize local transport like rickshaws, discuss the fare, and eat at local dhabas for significant savings.

 Cost Categories